wix/wix-headless-example/README.md

 > the
 > requester's identity and their assigned roles.

-### Headless CMS

-The Headless CMS API is demonstrated in the [`pages/content.js`](./pages/content.js) file.
-This file fetches and displays content from the Wix CMS.
-It demonstrates how to use the [Wix Data API](https://dev.wix.com/docs/sdk/backend-modules/data/introduction) to retrieve, create, update, and delete content in your site database collections.

-> **[Wix Data API](https://dev.wix.com/docs/sdk/backend-modules/data/introduction)**: This API provides a complete
-> solution for accessing, organizing, configuring, and managing data stored in a Wix project or your site's database.
-> It allows you to create, modify, delete data collections, manage data items, create indexes for data collections, and
-> connect external databases to a Wix project or site.

 ### Headless Bookings

-The Headless Bookings API is demonstrated in the [`pages/booking.js`](./pages/booking.js) file.
-This file handles the booking process.
-It demonstrates how to use
-the [Wix Bookings API](https://dev.wix.com/docs/sdk/backend-modules/bookings/bookings/introduction) to manage and create bookings for services provided by your site.
+The [`pages/booking.js`](./pages/booking.js) file demonstrates how to use the [Wix Bookings API](https://dev.wix.com/docs/sdk/backend-modules/bookings/bookings/introduction) to fetch a list of services and their availability from your site.

 > **[Wix Bookings API](https://dev.wix.com/docs/sdk/backend-modules/bookings/bookings/introduction)**: This API allows
 > you to manage bookings for a site's services.
 It holds information about the customer and the session or schedule they